osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 of their in-house call management centre (CMC)".
 With these details, the system designers/developers can envision the functions, features and other elements of the system, which will assist in solving the defined problem.

 ### STEP 3.
 Ideate
 This stage is the most fundamental to the creative development associated with design thinking.
-By the utilisation of ideation techniques, i.e. asking "How Might We..." questions, allows for the expansion and further breakdown of the problem space and stimulates free thinking.
+By the utilisation of ideation techniques, i.e. asking "How Might We..." questions allows for the expansion and further breakdown of the problem space and stimulates free thinking.
 Furthermore, the added understanding of a potential customer or other stakeholders pains and gains, the project team are able to look for alternative ways to view the problem.
 Additionally, the empathy maps developed in stage 1 illustrate the interviewees' pains and gains on the potential change.

 The interviewees' perspectives from the empathy map can be used as a guideline for developing "how might we" ("HMW") statements to kick start brainstorming or further ideation sessions for the project team.